 Charities Cannot Solicit or Accept Donations of Life Insurance Policies

 The charitable donation of a life insurance policy in BC is now subject to a new interpretation of law.

-It has come to our attention that the BC Financial Services Authority (“BCFSA”) recently advised a charity that accepting life insurance policies as donations is trafficking in insurance.
-A Charity cannot solicit or accept any life insurance policies as donations from BC residents.
-The BCFSA considers gifting life insurance to charity to be in contravention of section 152 of the Insurance Act, which we have reproduced below:
+It has come to our attention that the BC Financial Services Authority (“BCFSA”) recently advised a charity that accepting life insurance policies as donations is trafficking in insurance and that the charity cannot solicit or accept any life insurance policies as donations from BC residents.
+The BCFSA considers these activities to be in contravention of section 152 of the Insurance Act, which we have reproduced below:

 152 Any person, other than an insurer or its authorized agent, who advertises, or holds himself or herself out, as a purchaser of life insurance policies or of benefits under them, or who traffics or trades in life insurance policies for the purpose of procuring the sale, surrender, transfer, assignment, pledge or hypothecation of them to himself or herself or any person, commits an offence against this Act.